 Stakeholder engagement is important in ensuring that the SBCI activities are aligned with government policy and meet the financing needs of SMEs.
-The SBCI achieves this through regular and effective engagement and collaboration with all stakeholders, including SMEs, representative bodies advisors to SMEs (e.g. ISME, SFA, IFA, etc.), government departments and agencies, onlenders and funders/guarantors both at a national and EU level.
-During 2019 the SBCI has increased its engagement with SMEs through its direct eligibility process for the Brexit Loan Scheme and Future Growth Loan Scheme.

-National Promotional or Development Banks/Institutions (NPB/Is) exist across Europe to address identified local or regional market failures.
+The SBCI achieves this through regular and effective engagement and collaboration with all stakeholders, including SMEs, representative bodies', advisors to SMEs (e.g. ISME, SFA, IFA, etc.), government departments and agencies, on-lenders and funders/ guarantors both at national and EU level.
+During 2020, the SBCI has increased its engagement with SMEs through its direct eligibility process for the Brexit Loan Scheme, COVID-19 Working Capital Loan Scheme and Future Growth Loan Scheme.National Promotional or Development Banks/ Institutions (NPBs/Is) exist across Europe to address identified local or regional market failures.
 While their respective mandates may vary, depending on jurisdictional priority, they have a commonality of purpose which has driven the creation of strong network groups or associations with specific market focus.
-The SBCI is a member of NEFI (Network of European Financial Institutions for SMEs), ELTIA (European Long-Term Investors Association) and AECM (European Association of Guarantee Associations).
-In September 2019, the SBCI CEO, Nick Ashmore, was appointed Vice President of ELTIA.
+The SBCI is a member of NEFI (Network of European Financial Institutions for SMEs), ELTIA (European Long-Term Investors Association) and AECM (European Association of Guarantee Associations) and an active participant in a number of EEFIG (Energy Efficiency Financial Institutions Groups) working groups.
 These fora provide the SBCI with support and experience from other markets that is invaluable in the development of its role as the provider of key credit interventions in the Irish market.
 The SBCI, as a national promotional institution, provides a local conduit to the Irish market for EU financing initiatives.